AdaCore/spark2014/docs/guidance/main.rst

 For each unproved run-time check in this subprogram, you should follow the following steps:

 #.
-Find out the reasons for which the run-time check can't fail.
+Find out the reasons why the run-time check can't fail.
 If you don't
    understand why a run-time check can never fail, GNATprove can't either.
 You may discover at this stage that the run-time check can indeed fail, in which case you must first correct the program so that this isn't possible anymore.

 #.
 Determine if the reason(s) that the check always succeeds are known
    locally.
 GNATprove analysis is modular, meaning it only looks at locally available information to determine whether a check succeeds or not.
 This